jreybert/vimagit/README.md

 This is the minimal required set of command you must know to start playing with vimagit.
 See [Mapping](#mapping) for a complete description.

+To simply test vimagit, modify/add/delete/rename some files in a git repository and open vim.

 #### :Magit

-Open magit buffer (see [details](#magitshow_magit)).
+Open magit buffer with [:Magit](#magitshow_magit) command.

-#### Enter,\<CR\>

-All files diffs are hidden by default.
-To inspect changes in a file, move cursor to the filename line, and press 'Enter' in Normal mode.
-Diffs are displayed below the file name.

 #### N

 * Jump to next hunk with **N**.
+The cursor should be on the header of a hunk.

 #### S

-* Modify a file, for example foo.c, in your repository.
-* Move the cursor the line 'modfied: foo.c' in "Unstage changes" section, press **S** in Normal mode: the file is stage, and appears in "Stage changes" section.
+* If the hunk is in "Unstage changes" section, press **S** in Normal mode: the hunk is now staged, and appears in "Staged changes" section.
+The opposite is also possible, i.e. unstage a hunk from "Staged section".
-* Move to the line 'modified: foo.c' in "Stage changes" section, press **S** in Normal mode: the file is unstage, and appears in "Unstaged changes" section.

-More about **S**:

-* It works exactely the same for new/renamed/deleted files.
-* Stage/unstage by hunk is easy: display file diffs with [Enter](#entercr).
-If diffs are composed of multiple hnuks, move the cursor to a hunk, and press **S** to stage/unstage this hunk.
+* If you move the cursor to the file header and press **S**, the whole file is staged.

 #### CC